 When rafting you sit on the side tube of the raft, so you can put one foot on the floor of the raft for stability and the other under the tube in front or to the side of you to brace yourself.

 Paddle!
 Paddling actually helps you stay in the boat.
 The resistance you create when paddling actually helps push you back into the boat.
 It’s also a really good workout.

 The Ocoee has both shallow areas and deeper areas.
 As the river narrows and widens it changes the water depth.
 Generally the wider the river section the shallower it is.

 The depth of the Ocoee River is millions of years in the making.
 Heat and pressure caused folds in the rock along the Great Smoky Fault that have gradually built up over time.
 This process transformed sedimentary rock into metamorphic rock.

 Over many millions of years the Ocoee River cut its way through these rock layers to become what we now know as the Ocoee River George.
-As you pass thought the george both light and dark layers of rock of rock can be seen.
+As you pass thought the gorge both light and dark layers of rock can be seen.
 The two layers have worn away at different speeds creating the rapids on the river.

 Check out the full geological story of the Ocoee – The Geologic Story of the Ocoee River